Rusty's Retirement

 Rusty's Retirement is a 2024 video game by independent developer Mister Morris Games.
-The game idle farming sim in which players assist a robot named Rusty to harvest crops and make upgrades on a farm.
+The game is an idle farming sim in which players assist a robot named Rusty to harvest crops and make upgrades on a farm.
 The game's user interface is presented as an overlay on the player's desktop, allowing them to undertake other tasks on their computer whilst the game progresses.
 Upon release, the game received generally favorable reviews, with critics praising the game's addictive nature, passive gameplay design and integration on the desktop.
 Following release, the game experienced commercial success, selling over half a million copies on Steam.

 Gameplay

 Rusty's Retirement sits at the bottom of the player's desktop.

 Rusty's Retirement is an idle farming sim in which players help Rusty and their workers cultivate crops on a farm.
 The user interface of the game sits as a narrow horizontal bar overlaid on the player's desktop.
 The game features limited input from the player, including to give Rusty orders to plant or clear crops, with the sale and management of the farm automated by Rusty and their workers.
 Starting with a small patch of land, players harvest and sell crops to purchase upgrades that allow them to automate aspects of production and unlock new types of crops and animals.
 Crops can also be converted to biofuel, which in turn can be converted to spare parts, enabling Rusty to construct buildings to allow other robotic workers to enter the farm, or decorations for the farm.
 Different workers provide the player with different abilities, including robots that construct new buildings, show statistics of the farm's production, or provide upgrades for other robots.
 Players can unlock new terrain for the farm, including swamps, deserts, and forests, with their own modifiers for crop production.